AkgunOnur/SelfDrivingCar_BehavioralClonning/README.md

 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
-* behavioral_cloning.ipynb containing the script to create and train the model
+* Behavioral Cloning Projec.ipynb containing the script to create and train the model
-* Behavioral Cloning Project.ipynb for driving the car in autonomous mode
+* drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup_report.md or writeup_report.pdf summarizing the results

-model.h5 file can be downloaded via [this](https://drive.google.com/file/d/1tDUiSfOtHz5QGUoLxUGV5N_LuZDJiNZa/view) due to large file size

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing